 This study has used a decision-modelling approach, based on data from previous studies to determine incremental costs associated with adverse effects, discounted to present value at time of birth.
-These costs are summarised in Schema 2.8 and 2.9 and have been uprated from 2012/2013 values to current prices.
+These costs are summarised in Schema 2.7 and 2.8 and have been uprated from 2012/2013 values to current prices.
 Estimates were based on mean probabilities of developing perinatal anxiety (without co-existing depression), its persistence in subsequent years, annual costs of health and social care and health disutility for people with anxiety disorder in the general population.
 Work days lost were calculated distinguishing again between remitted and non-remitted anxiety.
 Data on costs, health disutility and work days lost all referred to the general adult population with anxiety.
 Potential life years lost due to anxiety-caused suicide were not valued.
 Estimates for impact on children were based on mean probabilities that children exposed to perinatal anxiety developed adverse outcomes (emotional, behavioural and physical health issues), and evidence of long-term economic consequences linked to such outcomes.
 Economic consequences referred to additional use of health and social care, education and criminal justice services and wider societal costs such as productivity losses and health related quality of life losses out-of-pocket expenditure.
-Figures have been uprated to 2019/2020 values.
+Figures have been uprated to 2020/2021 values.

-Public sector costs Perinatal anxiety Notes Mother Child Health and Social Care £5,179 £5,365 20 per cent/32 per cent of the mother/child's costs were associated with health and social care expenditure.
-Education £0 £394 Over half of child education costs were associated with conduct issues, with a smaller amount associated with chronic abdominal pain.
-Criminal £0 £668 Public sector costs £5,179 £6,428 All mother's public sector costs relate to health and social care expenditure.
-Wider societal perspective Productivity losses £6,592 £2,084 Productivity losses account for 28 per cent of total mother costs and 13 per cent of child-related costs.
-Health-related quality of life losses £13,157 £3,044 Health-related quality of life losses were the largest share of total expenditure for the mother.
-Out-of-pocket expenditure £0 £456 Unpaid care £0 £2,268 Chronic abdominal pain was associated with unpaid care costs.
-Victim of crime £0 £2,524 Conduct issues were associated with victim of crime costs.
-Wider societal £19,750 £10,376 Costs to the wider societal perspective for mother and child were perspective costs £28,869 and accounted for 73 per cent of total costs.
-Grand total £24,928 £16,804 Mother and child costs totalled £39,575.
+Public sector costs Perinatal anxiety Notes Mother Child Health and Social Care £4,924 £5,101 20 per cent/32 per cent of the mother/child's costs were associated with health and social care expenditure.
+Education £O £375 Over half of child education costs were associated with conduct issues, with a smaller amount associated with chronic abdominal pain.
+Criminal £O £636 Public sector costs £4,924 £6,112 All mother's public sector costs relate to health and social care expenditure.
+Wider societal perspective Productivity losses £6,836 £2,161 Productivity losses account for 28 per cent of total mother costs and 13 per cent of child-related costs.
+Health-related quality of life losses £12,510 £2,894 Health-related quality of life losses were the largest share of total expenditure for the mother.
+Out-of-pocket expenditure £O £474 Unpaid care £0 £2,352 Chronic abdominal pain was associated with unpaid care costs.
+Victim of crime £0 £2,617 Conduct issues were associated with victim of crime costs.
+Wider societal £19,347 £10,498 Costs to the wider societal perspective for mother and child were perspective costs £28,869 and accounted for 73 per cent of total costs.
+Grand total £24,271 £16,610 Mother and child costs totalled £39,575.

-&lt;sup>1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste Gulbenkian Foundation, Geneva.
+1 World Health Organisation (2014) Social determinants of mental health, World Health Organisation and Calouste Gulbenkian Foundation, Geneva.
+2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192. pp. 83-90.
+ISSN 0165-

-&lt;sup>2 Bauer, A., Knapp, M., & Parsonage, M. (2016) Lifetime costs of perinatal anxiety and depression, Journal of Affective Disorders, 192. pp. 83-90.
-ISSN 0165-0327, http://eprints.lse.ac.uk/64685/2/Bauer\Lifetime%20costs\2015.pdf [accessed 17 October 2017].
+^{0327,} http://eprints.lse.ac.uk/64685/2/Bauer_Lifetime%20costs_2015.pdf [accessed 17 October 2017].